 My client stated her utility account is under the landlord’s name as she lives in a multiple unit complex.
 She states she is responsible to pay a portion of the utility bill each month.
 What should tell my client?

-The LIHEAP can only make payment on a residential utility account.
+The LIHEAP may only make payment on a residential utility account.
 The LIHEAP is prohibited by federal regulation to issue payments to corporate utility account.
 If your client was preauthorized, the account will be closed and the client will have to apply during general open enrollment.
 If eligible, the payment would have to be processed as direct paid to the client.

 Multiple Accounts